serilog-mssql/serilog-sinks-mssqlserver/README.md

 ## Standard columns

-The "standard columns" used by this sink (apart from obvious required columns like Id) are described by the StandardColumn enumeration and controlled by `columnOptions.Store`.
+The "standard columns" used by this sink (apart from obvious required columns like Id) are described by the StandardColumn enumeration and controlled through code by the `columnOptions.Store` collection.

 By default (and consistent with the SQL command to create a table, above) these columns are included:
- - StandardColumn.Message
+ - `StandardColumn.Message`
- - StandardColumn.MessageTemplate
+ - `StandardColumn.MessageTemplate`
- - StandardColumn.Level
+ - `StandardColumn.Level`
- - StandardColumn.TimeStamp
+ - `StandardColumn.TimeStamp`
- - StandardColumn.Exception
+ - `StandardColumn.Exception`
- - StandardColumn.Properties
+ - `StandardColumn.Properties`

 You can change this list, as long as the table definition is consistent: